tektoncd/community/teps/0125-configmaps-and-secrets-as-param-value-source.md

 ### API

 To support the feature supported outlined above, we also propose a small addition to the API.
-In `ParamSpec` need to
-`TaskRef` and `PipelineRef` objects will include a `bundle` field.
+In `ParamSpec` need to `TaskRef` and `PipelineRef` objects will include a `ValueFrom` field.

 ```go
 type  Param  struct {